deltac13/academic-kickstart-old/content/home/hero.md

 #   Remove a link/note by deleting a cta/note block.
 +++

-Human society cannot survive without productive, healthy, and sustainable soil as a resource.
-The overall goal of the Lin Lab is to advance the understanding of soil as a complex system to promote environmental sustainability.
+Human society cannot survive without productive, healthy, and sustainable soil.
+Our overall goal is to advance the understanding of soil as a complex system to promote environmental sustainability.

 We are part of the Soil and Water Sciences Department at the University of Florida.
 Our team is small but fast-growing.
 We are looking for interested individuals to join our team.